-We evaluated the global stability of the existing slope using the computer program SLIDE.
+We evaluated the global stability of the existing slopes using the computer program SLIDE.
 This program uses a limit equilibrium (Simplified Bishop) method for calculating factors of safety against sliding on an assumed failure surface and evaluates numerous potential failure surfaces, with the most critical failure surface identified as the one yielding the lowest factor of safety of those evaluated.
-We analyzed the following configuration based on cross-sections provided in the referenced geologic study (see geological study in appendix for cross-section information and location):
+We analyzed the following configurations based on cross-sections provided in the referenced geologic study (see geological study in Appendix for cross-section information and location):

-Slopes between 10H:1V (Horizontal:Vertical) to 4H:1V (Horizontal:Vertical) with an overall change in elevation of about 145 feet across the site.
+Cross-section consisting of a relatively flat roadway area grading downward to the proposed home location and slope at grades ranging from about 3H:1V (Horizontal to Vertical) to 4H:1V (Horizontal:Vertical).
 To simulate the load imposed on the slope by the proposed home, a load of 1,500 psf was modeled over the proposed building area.
-In addition, a phreatic surface was included in our analyses to account for potential seasonal perched water and effluent water from the proposed onsite septic system.
+In addition, a phreatic surface was conservatively included above the bedrock contact.

 Typically, the required minimum factors of safety are 1.5 for static conditions and 1.0 for seismic (pseudostatic) conditions.
-The results of our analyses indicate that the existing slope configurations analyzed will meet both these requirements provided our recommendations are followed (see Figures 7 and 8).
+The results of our analyses indicate that the slope configuration analyzed will meet both these requirements provided our recommendations are followed (see Figures 5 and 6).

 Slope movements or even failure can occur if the slope soils are undermined or become saturated.
-Groundwater was not encountered during the course of our field investigation; however saturation of the slope soils can adversely affect the stability of the slope.
+Groundwater was not encountered during the course of our field investigation; however, saturation of the slope soils can adversely affect the stability of the slope.
 Measures must be implemented to reduce the potential for saturation of the soils at the site.
-Surface drainage at the bottom and top of the slope should be directed to prevent ponding at the toe or crest of the slope, and a cut-off drain on the slope above the home and at the head of the landslide deposit below the home is recommended to reduce the potential for infiltration of surface water at the site, as discussed further in Section 5.8, Subdrains.
+Surface drainage at the bottom and top of the slope should be directed to prevent ponding at the toe or crest of the slope, and a cut-off drain on the slope above the homes is recommended to reduce the potential for infiltration of surface water at the site, as discussed further in Section 5.8, Subdrains.
 Landscape irrigation on this and surrounding areas may also create additional seasonal groundwater fluctuations.
 The limitations of landscape irrigation at the site are discussed further in Section 5.9, Site Irrigation.
 The property owner and the owner's representatives should be made aware of the risks should these or other conditions occur that could saturate or erode/undermine the slope soils.